 CVV2 Does Not Affect Credit Card Rate Qualification

-Most merchants mistakenly believe that processing a cardholder’s three or four digit CVV2 value for a ‘card not present’ transaction (e.g. ecommerce) will help qualify for lower credit card rates.
+Most merchants mistakenly believe that processing a cardholder's three or four digit value (CVV2, CVC2 or CID) for a card-not-present transaction (e.g. ecommerce) will help qualify for lower credit card rates.
 The CVV2 value is only valuable to protect against credit card fraud and has nothing to do with rate qualification.
-CVV2 is most often confused with Address Verification Service (AVS) which can be used to qualify for lower credit card rates.
+These three and four digit codes aremost often confused with Address Verification Service (AVS) which can be used to qualify for lower credit card rates.

-CVV2 stands for Card Verification Value and was introduced by MasterCard in 1997 and Visa in 2001.
-For ‘swiped’ transactions, the value is referred to as CVV1.
+CVV stands for Card Verification Value and was introduced by MasterCard in 1997 and Visa in 2001.
+For swiped transactions, the value is referred to as CVV1.
 Each of the card brands has its own acronym:

-PCI DSS Compliance prohibits merchants from storing the CVV2 code.
-For recurring billing, merchants can accept and validate the CVV2 value during the initial authorization but cannot store it for additional transactions.
+PCI DSS Compliance prohibits merchants from storing the CVV2, CVC2 or CID values.
+For recurring billing, merchants can accept and validate the code during the initial authorization but cannot store it for additional transactions.
 After the initial validation, there really is no value in storing it.

 Other Related Blog Posts